UnnitMetaliya/medeloop-historical-changes/README.md

 - You can update any product and see the logs.
 - It will show its last value and current value its updated with.
 - It will also have user details.

+## Postman API Collection

+- please take a look at the HCS.postman_collection.json file in the root folder.
+You can import the file in your postman and test the API.